 We encourage you to read the Terms and Conditions before Room Selection by visiting housing.cornell.edu and clicking on “Live on Campus” and then on “Contracts, Rates, & Amenities.”
 When you choose your room, you will be asked to accept the Terms and Conditions (also viewable in the housing portal during General Room Selection) before signing your contract.
 Your signature on the contract indicates knowledge and acceptance of the stipulations listed in this instructional booklet and in the Terms and Conditions for Single-Student Housing, Academic Year 2018-19.

 I view the floor plans of buildings I’m interested in before Room Selection?

 You may view printed floor plans by stopping by the housing office at 206 Robert Purcell Community Center, Monday-Friday, 9:00am-5:00pm.
-Floor plans will also be viewable before and during General Room Selection through the Bed Availability Reports (Bed Availability and Bed Availability by Room) and in the Floor Plan report.
+Floor plans will also be viewable before and during General Room Selection through the Bed Availability Reports and in the Floor Plan report.
 During Room Selection, you may view printed floor plans at the Room Selection help desk in Robert Purcell Community Center, open during all timeslot hours.
 For the security of our residents, we do not post floor plans online for the general public to view.

 happens if you run out of rooms during General Room Selection?